Florent1711/holbertonschool-web_back_end/NoSQL/README.md

     • The document must have one attribute name with value “Holberton school”
     • The database name will be passed as option of mongo command

+3-all - Write a script that lists all documents in the collection school:
+    • The database name will be passed as option of mongo command